 Modern web applications using React and other frameworks are often distributed as static websites.
 It is undoubtely the simplest, cache-friendly and dead-cheap solution.
-However, some enterprisey projects (think about data-entry and legacy-business applications) need to be deployed in a standard, more constrained environment like a Java JEE Servlet engine, if not an actual application server.
-Forget having your app deployed on a separate web server (like Apache or Nginx), let alone a dedicated 3rd-level domain or IP address like frontend.
+However, some enterprisey projects (think about data-entry and legacy business applications) need to be deployed in a constrained environment like a Java JEE Servlet Engine (Tomcat, Jetty, Resin) or a full-fledged Application Server (Weblogic, JBoss / WildFly, Websphere).
+Forget having your app deployed on a separate “lightweight” web server like Apache or Nginx, let alone a dedicated 3rd-level domain or IP address like frontend.

 I have to admit: I really enjoy creating websites, but I’m awfully lazy when I have to work on my own!
 Over the years I’ve tried different languages and tools.
 In the early days I used to manually edit all the HTML pages by hand, which I regretted immediately.
 So I started writing my own shell scripts, Java programs, XML formats and whatever.
 My first open source project ever was devoted to this: Web site Generator.